Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 \subsection{Summary of uncertainties}

 The total systematic uncertainty in each measurement bin is assessed by adding all contributions described above in quadrature, separately for positive and negative cross section variations.
 If a systematic uncertainty leads to two cross section variations of the same sign, the largest one is taken and the opposite variation is set to zero.
+These procedures are applied only to the cross section plots while the full information on all measurement variations is preserved in HEPdata~\cite{hepdata} and also contributes to all theory-to-data \chisq comparisons presented in this paper, following the \chisq definition in Appendix~\ref{sec:app}.
 The total uncertainties for the measured cross sections range 2--20\%, depending on the observable and the bin.
 They are dominated by the systematic uncertainties.

 The uncertainties are illustrated in Figs.~\ref{fig:unc-comp1}--\ref{fig:unc-comp2}, showing the relative contributions from the various sources for selected differential cross sections.
 Individual sources affecting a particular uncertainty (\eg JES) are added in quadrature and shown as a single component.
 Additional experimental systematic uncertainties and all contributions from theoretical uncertainties are also added in quadrature, respectively, and shown as single components.
 For most bins in a majority of the distributions, the JES is the dominant systematic uncertainty.
+The evaluation of this uncertainty is also affected by the limited number of simulated \ttbar signal events, particularly at high transverse momenta or invariant masses.
 Important contributions arise from other experimental sources, as well as from theoretical and background uncertainties.
 Among the significant experimental sources of uncertainties are the lepton and \PQb tagging efficiencies, and for measurements of absolute cross sections, the integrated luminosity.
 For the theoretical uncertainties, the following sources contribute significantly, with relative magnitudes depending on the observables and phase space region: ME level and final-state radiation scales, \hdamp parameter, top quark mass, underlying event, and CR.